Neural (Tangent Kernel) Collapse: Introduction

-While the infinite-width NTK is label-agnostic and does not change during training, the empirical NTK rapidly aligns with the target function in the early stages of training \cite{atanasov_2022_kernel_alignment_phases, baratin_2021_ntk_feature_alignment_implicit_regularization, seleznova_2022_kernel_alignment_empirical_ntk_structure, shan_2021_kernel_alignment}.
+\paragraph{NTK Alignment.} While the infinite-width NTK is label-agnostic and does not change during training, the empirical NTK rapidly aligns with the target function in the early stages of training \cite{atanasov_2022_kernel_alignment_phases, baratin_2021_ntk_feature_alignment_implicit_regularization, seleznova_2022_kernel_alignment_empirical_ntk_structure, shan_2021_kernel_alignment}.
 In the context of classification, this manifests itself as the emergence of a block structure in the kernel matrix, where the correlations between samples from the same class are stronger than between samples from different classes.
 The NTK alignment implies the so-called local elasticity of DNNs' training dynamics, i.e., samples from one class have little impact on samples from other classes in Stochastic Gradient Descent (SGD) updates \cite{He_2020_loacl_elasticity}.
 Several recent works have also linked the local elasticity of training dynamics to the emergence of NC \cite{kothapalli2022neural_collapse_review,zhang_2021_locally_elastic_sde}.
-This brings us to the main question of this paper:
+This brings us to the main question of this paper: \textit{Is there a connection between NTK alignment and neural collapse?}